How to spot COVID‑19 online scams

 If you entered your login information on a fake website, change them as soon as possible.
 Having two-factor authentication enabled, if supported, can be a lifesaver in these situations.

 In case you typed your banking (credit card) information, act as you would if your credit card was stolen and contact your bank immediately, no matter the hour – most banks have a 24/7 anti-fraud line.
-If you have access to a home banking platform, you should lock or disable your credit card first.
+If you have access to a home banking platform, you should first lock or disable your credit card.

-- Notify the organization being spoofed in order to prevent other people from being victimized.
+- notify the spoofed organization to prevent other people from being victimized.

 Learn with Attack Simulator